Sunrun Solar Reviews (Costs, Quality & More in 2022)

 The cost of a solar system from a particular provider is difficult to estimate, as pricing can vary widely depending on your state, your roof and your home’s energy needs.
 As Sunrun has been an industry leader for some time, most other solar providers actually offer installations at a slightly lower cost to give them a competitive edge.
 This is just another reason we encourage our readers to get quotes from competing solar companies.

 Much of Sunrun’s expansion can also be credited to its utilization of solar leases, which allow homeowners to rent solar equipment from Sunrun at a monthly cost.
 Though leasing panels provides immediate energy savings with a low upfront cost, purchasing panels provides the greatest value long-term.
-Keep in mind that leases will not be eligible for the solar tax credit.
+Keep in mind that leases will not be eligible for rebates or the solar tax credit (ITC).

 Solar Financing Options